narmitag/narmitag.github.io/content/posts/2022-07-29-K8S-Backup-with-velero.markdown

 tags: ['AWS', 'EKS']
 ---

-[Velero](https://velero.io/) can being used for backup and recovery -
+[Velero](https://velero.io/) is an open source tool to safely backup and restore, perform disaster recovery, and migrate Kubernetes cluster resources and persistent volumes.
+It can be setup quickly with Terraform on a EKS cluster and is simple to operate.

+An example deployment including EKS can be cloned from [here](https://github.com/narmitag/terraform-examples/tree/main/eks-ca)

-# Installation via Terraform
+### Installation via Terraform

 ```terraform
 resource "aws_s3_bucket" "velero" {